Arturo Araujo, PhD

 Cancer Scientist.
 Plastic Artist.
 Film Lover.

 One of the biggest challenges we face in cancer research is that collecting biological data is not enough.
 We need to elucidate which are the right methods to analyse and utilise the data.
 There is an abundance of data in many scales, from molecular and cellular to epidemiological; but without the right tools, such as multi-scale models, most of it remains under-utilised.
 Development of preventive and more effective treatments is hindered by gaps in our understanding cancer initiation and evolution, as well as the limitations of in vitro and in vivo experimental techniques.
 We have bridged this gap in our knowledge by constructing cell-based models of healthy organs, incorporating multi-scale biological data at the cellular (via agent-based modelling) and molecular level (via a gene regulatory network), generating solely through their interactions the emergent properties of homeostasis, self-regulation and healing.
 Using these in silico experimental environments, in which the effects of oncogenic mutations can be investigated and analysed with unique granularity, we investigate tumour initiation through genetic mutations, and shed light on the possible evolutionary trajectories during its growth.
-I envision the creation of a patient-specific model as a clinical aid for outcome forecasting.
+I envision the creation of patient-specific models as a clinical aid for outcome forecasting.

 Understanding Colorectal Cancer Initiation